When installed, clk comes with an executable that may be used for all your workflows.

 Log level (default to 'deprecated')

---ask-secret / --no-ask-secret Interactively ask for the secret if the secret
+--ask-secret / --no-ask-secret Interactively ask for the secret if the secret manager does not provide it

 --alternate-style STYLE Alternate style